maths/stack-web/website_files/CaseStudies/2022/HonoursComplexVariables.md

 * Authoring questions from scratch: a lot of the STACK questions had to be created completely from scratch because we didn't have any similar questions used in other courses.
 * Deciding how to deliver each part of the course:  it required careful though to decide which of the questions included in the lecture notes   to have as exercise for students to solve or as a written example or as a worked example in a video.
-* Some parts of the course can't get automated assessed.
+* Some parts of the course can not be assessed automatically.
 After some consideration the lecturer decided to move some of the easy workshop questions into STACK and used the workshop time to address more complicated questions.

 ## Conclusions